-Prior to the guided walk, the participants also rated their own voice perception in a spontaneous acceptance test just after being fitted with Signia AX (with closed fittings) and after completing the Own Voice Processing 2.0 training.
-The participants answered several questions on own voice, which were aggregated into two own voice domains: Loudness and sound quality.
+In the spontaneous acceptance test, done just after the fitting of Signia AX (with closed fittings) and the completion of the Own Voice Processing 2.0 training, the participants answered several questions on own voice, which were aggregated into two own voice domains: Loudness and sound quality.

 The mean rating of own voice loudness across the 17 participants was 9.1 (on the 0-10 scale), while the mean rating of own voice sound quality was 8.2.
-When defining an individual rating above 5 as an indicator of satisfaction, all 17 participants (100%) were satisfied with the loudness of their own voice, while 15 participants (88%) were satisfied with the sound quality of their own voice, as displayed in Figure 8.
+When defining an individual rating above 5 as an indicator of satisfaction, all 17 participants (100%) were satisfied with the loudness of their own voice, while 15 participants (88%) were satisfied with the sound quality of their own voice when Own Voice Processing 2.0 was active, as displayed in Figure 8.

 Figure 8.
 Percentage of participants who were satisfied with the loudness and the sound quality of their own voice, immediately after being fitted with Signia AX with Own Voice Processing 2.0.
 The fittings were done with closed power domes.